dannyhope/uxbrighton/_posts/2016-9-13-UX-career-clinic.md

 <strong>If you are coming, be sure to read our [tips for attendees](/careers-clinic-2016-attendees-guide)</strong>.

-The timeslots are in place to help us minimise the time you'll need to wait to talk to mentors.
-We won't be restricting your access in any way, we just want to help you get the most of the event.
-Once you've seen a mentor or two, you're free to hang out and network with other attendees.

 [Here's](http://www.theunit.co.uk/our-thinking/2015/portfolio-clinic-at-ux-brighton) what mentors from [The Unit](http://www.theunit.co.uk) had to say about our last Career Clinic.

 And [here's](http://www.nppdigital.com/blog/user-experience/ux-brighton-career-clinic-2014/) a write up from digital agency [No Pork Pies](http://www.noporkpies.com/).

-# NB Your ticket deposit will be fully refunded so long as you attend.